rnpratoori/rnp.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Postdoctoral Researcher in the Department of Mechanical Engineering at the Iowa State University.
+I am a Data Scientist in the Translational AI Center at Iowa State University.
 Prior to this, I finished my PhD under joint supervision of [Adarsh Krishnamurthy](https://web.me.iastate.edu/idealab/index.html) and [Soumik Sarkar](http://scslab.me.iastate.edu/).
 My research focuses on building computational tools for engineering applications.
 The goal of this research is to facilitate end-user engineers with better, faster and more robust tools, particularly for design.

 The research can be summarized into three broad categories: